 - 07 working days* or less/before the start of the course, no refund.

 No Cancelation or Refunds for Confirmed In-House and Customized Training Projects, once the dates are confirmed and invoice is issued.

-(*) Please note that in the Egypt working days are from Sunday to Thursday
+(*) Please note that in the UAE working days are from Monday to Friday

-There will be no additional charge if an alternate/substitute person wishes to replace the original delegate.
+There will be no additional charge if an alternate/substitute person wishes to replace the original delegate - before the course date.
 Please inform us in writing of any changes to the original booking.
 However, if a delegate fails to attend the course, the fee remains payable.

 Dress Code Inside Training Rooms

 We ask delegates to wear smart casual clothing to a training course; but it’s advised for classic clothing at the last day for group pictures taken at the end of each course.
 Shorts and/or Slippers are NOT allowed inside our training rooms.